The Schwinn 170 Upright Bike is the bestselling upright exercise bike.

 Schwinn 170 Upright Bike Consumer Ratings

 Overall customers are positive in their reviews.
-81% rate the bike a 4 or 5 based on over 400 reviews online.

 Those that aren’t happy with the bike seem to be mostly from a few years ago.
 And it seems it may not stand up to those looking for very high intense and long hours of working including standing on the pedals for extended periods out past a year.